agoujet/haproxy-for-mapr/README.md

         clush: node3: exited with exit code 1
         clush: node5: exited with exit code 1

-Node 3 to 5 don't have hive installed so cannot copy this file in this hive conf directory, no worry. :wink:
+Nodes 3 to 5 don't have hive installed so cannot copy this file in this hive conf directory, no worry. :wink:

 -----------------------------
 ## HUE Configuration